 About FAB Architecture

 FAB (“For a Better”) Architecture was founded in 1996 by husband and wife team Patrick Ousey and Pam Chandler.
-Ousey and Chandler both studied and graduated from at the University of Texas School of Architecture and worked previously at firms in Los Angeles.
+Ousey and Chandler both graduated from the University of Texas School of Architecture and worked for firms in Los Angeles.
 Today, FAB Architecture has become one of Austin’s leading design firms.
-They work on a multitude of projects, including master planning, multi-family and affordable housing, hospitality spaces, office buildings, and recreational facilities.
-The firm has earned several awards, especially from the San Antonio and Austin chapters of the American Institute of Architects.
+They work on a large variety of projects including master planning, multi-family and affordable housing, hospitality spaces, office buildings, and recreational facilities.
+The firm has earned several awards, most of which are from the San Antonio and Austin chapters of the American Institute of Architects (AIA).
 Many of their projects have been featured in regional and national outlets, such as Luxe Magazine, Tribeza, HGTV Magazines, Austin Monthly Home, Interni Magazine, and Metropolitan Home.

-FAB has been involved in several ambitious restaurant/brewery combination projects.
+FAB has been involved in several ambitious restaurant and brewery combination projects.
 One such example is their work on Red’s Porch.
-Drawing on Cajun, Southern, and Tex-Mex influences, the design includes bar space in the garage downstairs, a game room, and an upstairs porch.
-A steel framework is accented by warm, wooden details.
-The restaurant has optimal gathering space for its clientele.
-Red’s has expanded and worked with FAB on those projects as well.
-Another design by FAB is North by Northwest, another restaurant/brewery in the heart of Austin.
-The micro-brewery’s design incorporates stone and wood, with vaulted ceilings to mimic the lodges in the Northwest National Parks.
-The functioning silo in front of the establishment contains 25k pounds of barley, and all beer is brewed right on site.
+Drawing on Cajun, Southern, and Tex-Mex influences, the design includes a bar in the garage downstairs, a game room, and an upstairs porch.
+The restaurant features optimal gathering space for its clientele with a steel framework accented by warm, wooden details.
+Another design by FAB is North by Northwest, another restaurant and brewery in the heart of Austin.
+The micro-brewery’s design incorporates stone and wood, with vaulted ceilings that mimic the lodges in the Northwest National Parks.
+The functioning silo in front of the establishment contains 25,000 pounds of barley, and all the beer is brewed right on site.